Ad3n1l/kopret-study-bot/README.md

 - `/help` - How to use the bot
 - `/clear` - Clear conversation history

+## How to Use Image Recognition

+Students can send images of:
+- 📐 Mathematical equations
+- 📊 Diagrams and charts
+- 📝 Handwritten notes
+- 📖 Textbook pages
+- 🧪 Lab results
+- 📈 Graphs and data

+Simply send a photo with an optional caption describing what you need help with!

 ## Features

 - ✅ AI-powered responses using Google Gemini
+- ✅ 📸 Image analysis and recognition
 - ✅ Conversation memory (remembers context)
 - ✅ Study-focused guidance
 - ✅ Step-by-step explanations